-He then began his banking career at Genesee Bank in Flint, where he helped design Tele-Farm, the first financial record-keeping management program specifically for farmers through Michigan State University, which helped farmers keep better records and consistent information for banking purposes.
+He then began a banking career at Genesee Bank in Flint, where he helped design Tele-Farm, the first financial record-keeping management program specifically for farmers through Michigan State University, which helped farmers keep better records and consistent information for banking purposes.
 As a vice president and commercial loans officer, he was responsible for over $50 million in loans and lines of credit to Fortune 500 companies.
-He also attended the graduate school of banking at the University of Wisconsin, graduating in 1970, and taught accounting in the evenings at Mott College for five years.
+He also attended the Graduate School of Banking at the University of Wisconsin, graduating in 1970, and taught accounting in the evenings at Mott College for five years.

-He continued in the banking business until his retirement in 1997, after 37 years in the business, 14 of them as presidents of Chemical Bank in Albion and Marshall and City Bank of Lansing-St. Johns, which was an over $30 million bank with 15 offices and 125 employees.
+He continued in the banking business until his retirement in 1997, after 37 years in the business -- 14 of them as president of Chemical Bank in Albion and Marshall and City Bank of Lansing-St. Johns, which was an over $30 million bank with 15 offices and 125 employees.

 He was a Rotary Club member for over 30 years and served as Rotary Club president several times.
 He was the president of the Albion Chamber of Commerce, chairman of the Flint United Way and secretary-treasurer of the Michigan chapter of Robert Morris Associates.